aimfeld/ZendDiCompiler/README.md

 e.g. in third party code require some custom parameters, they can be specified in the [DI instance configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php)).

-_Runtime objects_ require at least one parameter which is determined at runtime only.
+_Runtime objects_, on the other hand, require at least one parameter which is determined at runtime only.
-DiWrapper provides `DiWrapper\DiFactory` to help you create _runtime objects_.
+DiWrapper provides `DiWrapper\DiFactory` to help you create _runtime objects_ and inject their dependencies.

 ### Passing all runtime parameters in a $params array